WebOrigami/docs/src/pika/intro.md

 In this case, pika finds that "sample.txt" is the name of a file, and reads that file from the current folder.
 The file's contents become the result of the expression, which pika then renders to the console.

-At this basic level, pika is effectively a tool for displaying files like the Unix `cat` command.

 ## Invoke a function

-One of the sample files, `greet.js`, defines a JavaScript function.
-If you ask pika for `greet.js`, it returns the contents of that file:
+If you ask pika for the sample file `greet.js`, it returns the contents of that file:

 ```console
 $ pika greet.js
 export default (name = "world") => `Hello, ${name}.`;
 ```

-But if you leave off the `.js` extension, pika invokes the function exported by that file:
+If you leave off the `.js` extension, pika _invokes_ the function exported by that file:

 ```console
 $ pika greet